isovector/talks/polysemy/polysemy.markdown

 ----

-We've solved all of the problems.
+We've solved all of the problems!
+We now have solutions for

+* *performance*
+* *expressiveness*
+* *boilerplate*

+all of which work together!

+. . .

 But what we've built isn't yet a joyful experience.

+. . .

 In particular, dealing with `Yo` is painful.